 About this site - Some technical notes

 This site has been designed to display best at 1024x768 resolution with your browser showing web pages across the whole width of the screen.
-Although most of the content will display reasonably at other resolutions, (or if you are using Internet Explorer with the "Favourites" bar at the side of the screen), some pages may not be laid out as neatly as intended.
+Although most of the content will display reasonably at other resolutions, or if you are using Internet Explorer with the "Favourites" bar at the side of the screen, though some pages may not be laid out as neatly as intended.

-The site has been tested using Internet Explorer 5.0 (as an example of a commonly used older browser), plus Firefox 1.0, and (additionally from August 2006) Internet Explorer 6.0 plus Firefox 3.0 (as examples of slightly newer ones).
+The site has been tested using Internet Explorer 5.0 (as an example of a commonly used older browser), and (additionally from August 2006) Internet Explorer 6.0 plus Firefox 3.0 (as examples of slightly newer ones) as well as up-to-date browsers.
 I attempted to display this page using Netscape 4.7 (as an example of a very old browser).
 After much trial and error I managed to get the text on this page readable, but Version 4 of the Netscape browser contains serious errors and it does not follow the formatting rules.
 It badly corrupted the navigation buttons at the top of each page, and I recommend that if you have Netscape 4, you either try another browser or navigate using just the Index page.
-Modern browsers such as Chrome v39 and PaleMoon v25 (both for Windows) and Firefox v34 for Linux have also been tested.
+Modern browsers such as Chrome v39 and PaleMoon v25 (both for Windows) and Firefox v54 for Linux have also been tested.